Marjolaine28/IFT6135H19_assignment/README.md

-# IFT6135H19_assignment
+# IFT6135H19_assignment : problem 1

+## Python version

+The code is written in python 2.7

-## MNIST
+## Data

-to download the MNIST dataset with standard train/valid/test splits, do `python download.py --dataset=mnist --savedir={where-you-want-to-save-the-dataset}`
+To download the MNIST dataset with standard train/valid/test splits, do `python download.py --dataset=mnist --savedir={where-you-want-to-save-the-dataset}`.
+You will then initialize your MLP model with this path.

+## Modules

+numpy
+matplotlib.pyplot
+csv

+## NN script

+Provides an MLP class.